 See below for the exact times and descriptions of the 5 jump scares in Dressed to Kill, which has a jump scare rating of 2.0.

 Jump Scare Rating: Even though the title tips its hat to traditional horror, Dressed to Kill is straight up Hitchcockian noir.
 The plot’s two-art act mirrors Psycho to perfection.
 Complete with shower scene!
 Filmed at a time when the horror genre was diverting from traditional slasher and zombie films, director Brian De Palma touched on a taboo theme (for the times) and charged it full of sexual electricity.
-The magnificent score from Pino Donaggio compliments Ralf D. Bode’s cinematography to a T. Dress To Kill is a visual scare feast of 80’s cinematic suspense horror excellence.
+The magnificent score from Pino Donaggio compliments Ralf D. Bode’s cinematography to a T. Dressed To Kill is a visual scare feast of 80’s cinematic suspense horror excellence.

 Synopsis: When handsome, caring psychiatrist Dr. Robert Elliott finds his professional practice upended by a mysterious transsexual named Bobbi, carnally-minded wife Kate, and mouthy high-priced call girl Liz, the “therapy” becomes toxic, and the diagnosis and treatment come with grisly results.